 The main problem with the soil in our gardens is that we walk on it.
 No matter how petite the gardener they will inevitably compress the soil as they walk over it, therefore the no-dig option is a great way to avoid the problem.

 If you are starting a new vegetable plot and the land you have to work with was previously uncultivated e.g. perhaps covered with grass or weeds or even used as a flower bed, then it will definitely be improved by being dug over.
 Adding any available organic matter is essential if you want to ensure a good quality soil structure for your efforts.
 Keep in mind though that if you continue to cultivate and dig that soil year after year, you will eventually cause the soil structure to degrade.
 Each time you dig a bed over you add more air into the soil, and this, in turn, causes the organic matter it contains to break down more rapidly than if the earth had been left undisturbed.

 Assuming you have managed to get your soil into good condition it should maintain its good structure if you avoid any footfall over the surface.
 You should only need to dig it again if you are planning on growing a "hungry" crop such as runner beans or potatoes and you wish to add in further nutrients in the form of a top-up of organic matter.
 For the normal vegetable crops, you will save a whole lot of time and effort if you choose a digging free method in subsequent seasons.

 The Dig Method

-A sandy soil should not be dug over in the autumn because the winter rain will rapidly drain through it, causing the organic matter to to break down.
+Sandy soil should not be dug over in the autumn because the winter rain will rapidly drain through it, causing the organic matter to break down.
 As the organic matter reduces the soil can no longer maintain its structure and the rains will wash away the valuable nutrients.
-For these reasons it is best to leave digging a sandy soil until the spring.
+For these reasons, it is best to leave digging a sandy soil until the spring.